My College Experience

-As a student, you will have on-demand access to Microsoft Office 365 – a website that provides you with online access to key Office 2016 applications such as Word, PowerPoint, Sway, OneNote and Excel.
+As a student, you will have on-demand access to Microsoft Office 365 providing you with online access to key Microsoft Office applications such as Word, Excel, PowerPoint and OneNote.
 You can also download these applications to your own device, so that you don’t need to buy Microsoft Office if you don’t already have it.

-In Office 365 you will be able to access your College email account, and exciting communication tools such as Skype, Yammer and Teams.
+In Office 365 you will be able to access your College email account, and exciting communication tools such Teams.
 Furthermore, you get 1TB of cloud (online) data storage in OneDrive, meaning you can store all of your College work online and access saved work from anywhere and any device, as long as you have an internet connection.